Joan Catherine Lubbock1

 M, #52445, b.
 13 December 1860, d.
 20 April 1949

-Consanguinity Index=0.06%
+Consanguinity Index=0.1%

-George Charles Bingham, 5th Earl of Lucan was born on 13 December 1860 at 51 Portland Place, Marylebone, London, England.2 He was the son of Charles George Bingham, 4th Earl of Lucan and Lady Cecilia Catherine Gordon-Lennox.1 He married Violet Sylvia Blanche Spender Clay, daughter of Joseph Spender Clay and Elizabeth Sydney Jane Garrett, on 30 November 1896.1 He died on 20 April 1949 at age 88.1
+George Charles Bingham, 5th Earl of Lucan was born on 13 December 1860 at 51 Portland Place, Marylebone, London, EnglandG.2 He was the son of Charles George Bingham, 4th Earl of Lucan and Lady Cecilia Catherine Gordon-Lennox.1 He married Violet Sylvia Blanche Spender Clay, daughter of Joseph Spender Clay and Elizabeth Sydney Jane Garrett, on 30 November 1896.1 He died on 20 April 1949 at age 88.1

-George Charles Bingham, 5th Earl of Lucan was educated at Harrow School, Harrow on the Hill, London, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Bechuanaland Expedition between 1884 and 1885.1 He was decorated with the award of Order of the Nile (3rd Class).1 He gained the rank of Captain in the service of the Rifle Brigade.1 He held the office of Representative Peer [Ireland].1 He gained the rank of Colonel in the service of the Territorial Army Reserve.1 He gained the rank of Colonel in the service of the 5th Battalion, London Regiment.1 He held the office of Member of Parliament (M.P.) for Chertsey between 1904 and 1906.1 He fought in the First World War, where he was mentioned in despatches.1 He succeeded to the title of 5th Earl of Lucan [I., 1795] on 5 June 1914.1 He succeeded to the title of 11th Baronet Bingham, of Castlebar, co.
-Mayo [N.S., 1634] on 5 June 1914.3 He gained the rank of Honorary Brigadier-General in 1917.1 He was decorated with the award of Order of St. Stanlislas of Russia (2nd Class).1 He was invested as a Companion, Order of the Bath (C.B.) in 1919.1 He held the office of Deputy Lieutenant (D.L.) of County Mayo.1 He held the office of Justice of the Peace (J.P.) for Middlesex.1 He was Brigadier-General of the 1st London Infantry Brigade.1 He held the office of Deputy Lieutenant (D.L.) of Middlesex.1 He was decorated with the award of Territorial Decoration (T.D.) in 1920.1 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1920.1 He held the office of Lord-in-Waiting between 1920 and January 1924.1 He held the office of Aide-de-Camp to HM King George V between 1920 and 1928.1 He gained the rank of Honorary Colonel in 1923 in the service of the London Rifle Brigade.1 He held the office of Lord-in-Waiting between December 1924 and 1929.1 He held the office of Captain of the Gentlemen-at-Arms between January 1929 and July 1929.1 He held the office of Captain of the Gentlemen-at-Arms between 1931 and 1940.1 He was created 1st Baron Bingham, of Melcombe Bingham, co.
-Dorset [U.K.] on 26 June 1934.4 He was invested as a Privy Counsellor (P.C.) in 1938.1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1939.1 He gained the rank of Honorary Colonel in the service of the 5th Battalion, London Regiment.4
+He was educated at Harrow School, Harrow, London, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Bechuanaland Expedition between 1884 and 1885.1 He gained the rank of Captain in the Rifle Brigade.1 He was awarded the Order of the Nile 3rd Class.1 He gained the rank of Colonel in the Territorial Army Reserve.1 He held the office of Representative Peer [Ireland].1 He gained the rank of Colonel in the 5th Battalion, London Regiment.1 He held the office of Member of Parliament (M.P.) for Chertsey between 1904 and 1906.1 He fought in the First World War, where he was mentioned in despatches.1 He succeeded as the 5th Earl of Lucan [I., 1795] on 5 June 1914.1 He succeeded as the 11th Baronet Bingham, of Castlebar, co.
+Mayo [N.S., 1634] on 5 June 1914.3 He was awarded the Order of St. Stanlislas of Russia 2nd Class.1 He gained the rank of Honorary Brigadier-General in 1917.1 He was appointed Companion, Order of the Bath (C.B.) in 1919.1 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1920.1 He was Brigadier-General of the 1st London Infantry Brigade.1 He held the office of Justice of the Peace (J.P.) for Middlesex.1 He held the office of Deputy Lieutenant (D.L.) of County Mayo.1 He was awarded the Territorial Decoration (T.D.) in 1920.1 He held the office of Deputy Lieutenant (D.L.) of Middlesex.1 He held the office of Lord-in-Waiting between 1920 and January 1924.1 He held the office of Aide-de-Camp to HM King George V between 1920 and 1928.1 He gained the rank of Honorary Colonel in 1923 in the London Rifle Brigade.1 He held the office of Lord-in-Waiting between December 1924 and 1929.1 He held the office of Captain of the Gentlemen-at-Arms between January 1929 and July 1929.1 He held the office of Captain of the Gentlemen-at-Arms between 1931 and 1940.1 He was created 1st Baron Bingham, of Melcombe Bingham, co.
+Dorset [U.K.] on 26 June 1934.4 He was appointed Privy Counsellor (P.C.) in 1938.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1939.1 He gained the rank of Honorary Colonel in the 5th Battalion, London Regiment.4

 Children of George Charles Bingham, 5th Earl of Lucan and Violet Sylvia Blanche Spender Clay